PANS & PANDAS Treatment in Brookline, MA

 Does Dr. Kuhn prescribe antibiotics for PANS/PANDAS?

-Dr. Kuhn works closely with your child's pediatrician or primary care clinician to coordinate care, including thoughtful consideration of antibiotic treatment when indicated.
-Treatment decisions are made collaboratively with the broader medical team.
+No. Dr. Kuhn is a psychiatrist and does not prescribe antibiotics, IVIG, or immunotherapy, and does not direct the medical workup.
+She works closely with your child's pediatrician or primary care clinician to coordinate care, including thoughtful consideration of antibiotic treatment when indicated, with those decisions made by the medical team.

 What treatments does Dr. Kuhn provide?